sleemanj/Arduino-ST7789-Library/README.md

 The ST7789 is a 3.3 Volt Module, both power and signalling is 3.3v, so you can not connect it directly to a 5v Arduino, you will need to level-shift.

-** Remember do not connect to 5v Arduino directly, you must level shift or use a 3.3v Arduino **
+:warning: **Remember do not connect to 5v Arduino directly, you must level shift or use a 3.3v Arduino**

 ### Uno/Nano Connections